Contents

 As part of the 2024 Spring Budget the Government announced the intention to introduce a ‘Vaping Products Duty’ which will be applied to vape liquids either at the point of manufacture if produced in the UK, or the point of importation if produced outside of the UK.

 The rate of duty added to e-liquids will vary depending on the nicotine strength, but it will still be applied to nicotine-free vape juice.
-Zero nicotine e-liquids will have the lowest rate of duty, at £1.00 per 10ml of liquid, but this does mean that there will be a price increase on all nicotine-free vape juice once the duty comes into effect.
+The reformed government may choose to reassess the rates of taxation, but for the time being reports suggest that zero nicotine e-liquids will have the lowest rate of duty, at £1.00 per 10ml of liquid.
+This does mean that there will be a price increase on all nicotine-free vape juice once the duty comes into effect.
 This would have a major impact on the pricing of popular nicotine-free short fills, with £5 and £10 duty being added to 50ml and 100ml bottles respectively.

 To ensure that vaping remains a significantly cheaper option than smoking the Vaping Products Duty, which is due to come into force in October 2026, a one-off increase in tobacco duties will also be applied.